azuline/pixi/README.md

   --help  Show this message and exit.

 Commands:
-  artist    Download illustrations of an artist by URL or ID. auth      Log into Pixiv and generate a refresh token. bookmark  Download illustrations bookmarked by a user. config    Edit the config file. failed    View illustrations that failed to download. illust    Download an illustration by URL or ID. wipe      Wipe the saved history of downloaded illustrations.
+  artist     Download illustrations of an artist by URL or ID. auth       Log into Pixiv and generate a refresh token. bookmarks  Download illustrations bookmarked by a user. config     Edit the config file. failed     View illustrations that failed to download. illust     Download an illustration by URL or ID. migrate    Upgrade the database to the latest migration. wipe       Wipe the saved history of downloaded illustrations.
 ```

 ## Usage